Kamagawa/sprincube/documentation/yml-file.md

 gateway-dep.yml // for Deployment
 ```

+# Single File for Development and Mutiple for Deployment
+It is been practice by kubernetes developer at Amazon that during development, each file would contain one object.
+Different versions would also be segreggated into different files.
+Eventually, the selected objects and their versions
+would be compiled into a single `all in one file`.

 # Configuration rolling update
 [An approach found online recommends writing a script that would trigger redeployment upon configuration changes](https://boxboat.com/2018/07/05/gitops-kubernetes-rolling-update-configmap-secret-change/)